Who makes packrafts?

 This needs to be clearly understood:

 slackraft material is like a thick bin bag or the blow-up globe: a plastic film.

-A proper packraft is like a tent or tarp; plastic coating on a woven fabric core like a tent or a cag.
+A proper packraft is like a tent or tarp; plastic coating bonded to a woven fabric core like a tent or a cag.
 The woven core stops stretching as you inflate it and so enables higher pressures, while the coating makes it airtight.
 A slackraft will also be airtight but because pressures can’t be high, will always be mushy, under-inflated blobs.

 Paddling stern first doesn’t help, but another reason these boats paddle slowly is because they’re limp and over-wide – typically achieving 60% of a new-shape Alpacka’s top speed, as we found in the Kimberley (3kph v 5kph), above.
 Width means stability, safety and wholesome family fun.
 Most buyers of these kind of boats don’t give a toss about speed as the idea of day-long paddles, let alone overnight touring is patently absurd.